18 Sep Fasted Training, or ‘Training Low’

 There are some significant downsides though.
 Even with a very well trained fat metabolism we can only use fat up to around 60-75% of our aerobic power, which effectively means that we remove our ‘top gears’.
 By limiting the carbohydrate in our diet to relatively small amounts, we also switch off our ability to utilize carbohydrate, which means that even when we top our glycogen stores back up before competition, we cannot use carbohydrate effectively and our ability to perform high intensity efforts is destroyed.
 It’s these high intensity efforts that often win races or allow us to beat our competitors.
 So, despite the proven benefits of Fat Adaptation, this process does lead to a decrease in overall performance.
 This is reflected in the scientific literature, where to date, no studies have convincingly shown an increase in endurance performance as a result of consuming a low carbohydrate high fat diet.
 Reducing carbohydrate in the diet may also put you at a greater risk of illness and infection as our immune systems prefer to use carbohydrate as a fuel source.

 High Carbohydrate Diet – This is the more traditional approach to training nutrition and reflects the approach that many athletes have to competition.
 All training sessions are completed with the goal of ensuring high carbohydrate availability (i.e. fueling before/during/after).
 This allows high volume, high quality training to be completed, with rapid recovery.
 It replicates the demands of competition, limits the chance of over-training and helps the gut to adapt to a high carbohydrate intake, reducing the risk of stomach issues during competition.
 Carbohydrate is also vital for optimal muscle and cognitive function, so this approach helps to ensure high quality training and reduces injury risk.
-There is also a very large body of evidence to show that high carbohydrate availability can significantly enhance endurance performance.
-Stellingwerff & Cox (2014) conducted a comprehensive review on the topic (referenced at the end of this article).

 However, we need to marry this with the benefits that can be achieved through fat adaptation training, where the diet is very low in carbohydrate, but where optimal carbohydrate fueling is conducted every session to ensure best performance.
 There is a catch though – fueling optimally with carbohydrate starts to reduce the body’s ability to utilize fat as effectively.
 Naturally, the body will use carbohydrate in preference to fat, when carbohydrate is readily available.